How to keep others safe if you're ill

-Here are practical things you can do to help manage the spread of the virus and keep members of your household safe while you are self-isolating.
+Here are practical things you can do to keep members of your household safe while you are self-isolating.

 - Use a separate bathroom from others, if available.
 If a separate bathroom is not available, consider using a bathroom rota for washing or bathing.
-If you have tested positive for Covid-19, make sure you use the facilities last, before thoroughly cleaning the bathroom.
+Make sure you use the facilities last, before thoroughly cleaning the bathroom.
 Use separate towels from others.

 - Avoid using shared spaces such as kitchens when other people are present.
 Take your meals back to your room to eat.
 Wash crockery and cutlery by hand using detergent and warm water and dry them thoroughly, using a separate tea towel.